-Stretched cotton webs, goofy Jack-o-lanterns, plastic tombstones.
+Plastic bats, goofy Jack-o-lanterns, and creepy spiders.
 Sound familiar?
 These have been staple Halloween decorations for years.
-While there is nothing bad about these decorations, sometimes it’s fun to do a little more.
+And while there is nothing bad about these ideas, sometimes it’s fun to do a little more.
 This year, we have some ideas to help you tech-up your Halloween!

-1: Use Outdoor Speakers to Help Build the Ambiance
+1. Use Lighting and Sound to Help Build the Ambiance

 This year, do the same to the trick-or-treaters.
-With some speakers and a little strategic planning, your guests will soon find themselves covered in cold sweat with chills running down their spines.
-There are tons of tracks and sounds available online for you to loop.
-Or if you’re feeling extra adventurous, create your own with SONY Sound Forge Audio Studio 10.
+With a mini strobe light and a little strategic planning, your guests will soon find themselves covered in cold sweat with chills running down their spines.
+And if you’re feeling extra devious, some strategically placed LED skulls will take the spookiness even further.

 The concept is to project an animation onto a shower curtain or other such material that is draped over the window from the inside.
 If done correctly, these projected animations will give your place an excellent haunted house effect.
-Add some hidden speakers outside and you have the perfect way of creeping out your neighbors!
+And with the lighting and hidden speakers in place, you’ll have the perfect way of creeping out your neighbors!

 If you’re looking to buy a new projector, make sure you read our excellent and in-depth Projector Buying Guide.
 There, you’ll find everything from brightness considerations to instructions on how to clean the projector’s lens.

-Before you open shop, you’re going to want to look the part, which means finding the right costume.
-Costumes are a major consideration when Halloween rolls around.
-It’s hard to decide which costume is best, and often times a lack of effort in costume preparation really shows.
-Here’s how to take that extra step to make sure your costume doesn’t fail to impress.
+Before you let the trick-or-treaters into your haunted house, you’re going to want to look the part, which means finding the right costume.
+Costumes are obviously a major consideration when Halloween rolls around.
+And sometimes it can be hard to decide which costume is best.
+Fortunately, there’s a quick and easy way to make sure your costume doesn’t fail to impress.

-With your smartphone, you can download an app in the appropriate Android or iOS app store that will give you a simple answer to your costume woes.
+With your smartphone, you can download an app that will give you a simple answer to your costume woes.
 For example, take the Digital Dudz app.
 This app will play a video of a beating heart, glaring eye, or a variety of other objects, to enhance your costume.
-All you need to do is cut a hole in your shirt (obviously not your favorite one) and secure your smartphone on the inside of the shirt, and you’ll instantly have an open, beating heart as part of your costume to one-up everyone else with.
+All you need to do is cut a hole in your shirt (obviously not your favorite one), secure your smartphone on the inside, and you’ll instantly have an open, beating heart as part of your costume that is guaranteed to frighten anyone that looks at it.

-For those of you without a smartphone, Newegg’s got your back.
-While not the most compelling reason to cross over into smartphone territory, it can’t hurt to add another “pro” to the list!
-Our selection includes the all-new Motorola Moto X or the much-anticipated iPhone 5C.
-We also sell the Galaxy Note 3 and the iPhone 5S, but unfortunately I can’t guarantee that they’ll arrive by the 31st.
+For those of you without a smartphone or looking for something new, Newegg’s got your back.
+While not the most compelling reason to cross over into smartphone territory, it can’t hurt to upgrade!
+Our selection includes the affordable Blu Studio D630u or the much-anticipated Samsung Galaxy Note 4 and Apple iPhone 6 Plus.